StorytellerCZ/UMF/user_guide_src/source/installation/upgrade_300.rst

 Upgrading from 2.2.x to 3.0.0
 #############################

-.. note:: These upgrade notes are for a version that is yet to be released.

 Before performing an update you should take your site offline by replacing the index.php file with a static one.

 *************************************